LuoYu-uwu/tp/docs/DeveloperGuide.md

 When groceries are running low, the app can generate a shopping list to remind users of what they need to buy.
 Furthermore, the app can generate a list of items that are expiring soon, reminding users to consume their groceries as soon as possible.

-GiT also comes with other modes for recipe management and calorie tracking.
+GiT also comes with other modes for recipe management and calorie tr acking.

 ## User Stories